monero-project/monero/README.md

 Packages are available for

 * Ubuntu and [snap supported](https://snapcraft.io/docs/core/install) systems, via a community contributed build.
+This package does not include monerod.

     snap install monero --beta